Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Localizable bipartite entanglement on the periphery

-In this paper, we are interested in the partial trace-based and measurement-based quantification of entanglement in $\ket{\Psi_0}$ (for ND ground state), or $\rho_0$ (for DD or EDD ground state).
-We note that tracing out the central spin from either of these two states leads to a state of the form
+We now compute the localizable bipartite peripheral entanglement (LBPE) $\langle E_{B_1:B_2}\rangle$, (assuming $\eta=1$, i.e., for noiseless projection measurements on all qubits in $A$, see Eq.~(\ref{eq:noiseless_measurement})) in $\ket{\Psi_0}$ (for ND ground state), or $\rho_0$ (for DD or EDD ground state).
+We first note that a measurement of $S^z_0$ on the central qubit leads to a post-measured ensemble $\{\rho_p^1,\rho_p^2\}$ on the peripheral qubits, with $\rho_p^{1,2}$ having the form

-for which prescription for computing entanglement $E_{B_1:B_2}$, quantified by the negativity or the logarithmic negativity, over arbitrary bipartition $B_1:B_2$ exists~\cite{Stockton2003}.
-On the other hand, a projection measurement on the central spin in the basis $\{\ket{0},\ket{1}\}$ results in a post-measured ensemble $\{\rho_p^1,\rho_p^2\}$, with $\rho_p^{1,2}$ both being of the form (\ref{eq:mixed_state_dicke_basis}), such that $\langle E_{B_1:B_2}\rangle$ can be computed.
-We point out here that the projection measurement on the central spin in the basis $\{\ket{0},\ket{1}\}$ may not be optimal, and would only provide a lower bound corresponding to the actual localizable entanglement (see Eq.~(\ref{eq:LE})).
-However, our numerical analysis for small systems indicate that for $n_0\ll n_p$, $\{\ket{0},\ket{1}\}$ is the optimal basis.
+The advantage of the form of $\rho_p^{1,2}$ lies in the existence of the prescription~\cite{Stockton2003} for computing the bipartite entanglement in a state of the form (\ref{eq:mixed_state_dicke_basis}) over arbitrary bipartition $B_1:B_2$, as quantified by the logarithmic negativity, which further leads to the computation of LBPE corresponding to the $S^z_0$ measurement.
+Indeed, the $S^z_0$ measurement on the central qubit, which corresponds to a projection measurement on the central qubit in the basis $\{\ket{0},\ket{1}\}$, may not be optimal, and would only provide a lower bound corresponding to the actual localizable entanglement (see Eq.~(\ref{eq:LE}), where the optimization is effectively over all possible single-qubit Hermitian operators on all qubits in $A$).
+However, our numerical analysis for small systems ($n\leq 10$ with $n_0\leq 2$, $n_p\geq 8$) indicate that for $n_0\ll n_p$, $\{\ket{0},\ket{1}\}$ $S_0^z$ is the optimal basis for measuring each qubit in $A$.